Man struggling with Dementia

 When To Call Hospice Care for Patients With Alzheimer’s Disease or Dementia

-Alzheimer’s disease and other forms of dementia tend to develop gradually over a long period of time.
-Knowing when to contact a hospice provider about starting care helps patients, families, and health care providers plan ahead.
+Alzheimer’s disease and other forms of dementia tend to develop gradually over time.
+Knowing when to contact a hospice provider about starting care for the end stages of dementia helps patients, families, and healthcare providers plan.

 A neurologist or personal physician may recommend hospice care for a dementia patient, or the family can ask the patient’s doctor for a referral.